marciosbraga/SOC-LABS/SOC-LAB-004 – Threat Hunting with Sysmon/README.md

 |---------|-----------|----|
 | Discovery | Account Discovery | T1087 |

-The generated alert was correctly mapped to **MITRE ATT&CK T1087 – Account Discovery**, since the executed command attempts to enumerate privileged local accounts.
+The generated alert was correctly mapped to **MITRE ATT&CK T1087 – Account Discovery**, as the executed command attempts to enumerate privileged local accounts.

 ---